Which skin type is best?

 Always have a patch test before using any product when you have sensitive skin.
 Avoid using many products on your face when you have sensitive skin.
 Never do too much of a skincare routine and use harsh products on your face.
 Sensitive skin is more prone to inflammation.

-No matter what the skin type is, following some skincare routine can protect the health of your skin and makes the skin give a natural glowing look.
+No matter what the skin type is, following some skincare routine can protect the health of your skin and makes the skin give it a natural glowing look.

 - Always keep yourself hydrated